About the Burrell Collection

 This incredible collection was created by Sir William Burrell over 80 years.
 Sir William was a sophisticated collector who meticulously sought out fine craftsmanship in the objects he acquired.
 In 1944 Sir William and his wife, Constance gifted the collection to the city of Glasgow to be enjoyed and admired by all.

-The Collection is housed in an award winning museum in the heart of Pollock Country Park, surrounded by a beautiful woodland setting.
+The Collection is housed in an award winning museum in the heart of Pollok Country Park, surrounded by a beautiful woodland setting.

 The areas covered by the collection are outstanding representative samples of their kind and the quiet setting allows visitors to explore everything from stain-glass panels, arms and armour, architectural features from buildings around the world, gothic art, chinese ceramics, sculpture, furniture, tapestries, medieval art and over 300 paintings from some of the worlds most well known painters; Degas, Manet, Rembrant, Maris brothers and Joseph Crawhall.

 The Burrell regularly hosts temporary exhibitions, and runs an extensive programme of events and activities for both adults and families with children.

 Burrell at Bonhams

 The exhibition at Bonhams has just closed, having been a resounding success.
 There were 45 objects and paintings from the collection on loan to the London auction house for the exhibition, which ran for a month over the festive season.